focus on a global view of GI and hepatology diseases and treatments

 Once again, a special lunch exclusively for Fellows-in-Training will be offered on Sunday, October 15th during the Postgraduate Course.
 This year's lunch, "The GI Job Hunt: Finding, Interviewing, and Negotiating", will feature a panel of speakers who will discuss pertinent issues to be considered as trainees begin to evaluate their future after fellowship.
 Each speaker will offer suggestions through their own perspective.
 Don't miss this opportunity to meet the faculty and learn more about different job environments including Private Practice, Academic Practice, and insightful information on physician recruitment and 4th year fellowships.
 This session will provide trainees the opportunity to ask questions they may have before finishing fellowship so that they may achieve their professional goals.
 Don't delay, as the luncheon sells out every year.

 This luncheon is available to all trainees in gastroenterology and hepatology, and has a fee of $40.
-Register Here.
+Ask at the on-site registration desk in Orlando if space is still available.